ProteinGym/proteingym-benchmark/models/README.md

 ```

+## Output

+The framework runs ephemeral containers for each model-dataset pair.
+Therefore,
+the resulting data frame is persisted on disk in the local environment or stored
+in AWS S3 bucket in the cloud environment, so that the data frame can be later used
+for metric calculation.

 ## Suggested code structure

 > [!NOTE]
-> Python examples below translates to other languages too.
+> Python examples below translates to other languages.

 In addition to the [**required** entrypoints](#entrypoints), we suggest the
 following code structure: